DAILY DISCIPLINE #108

-Day 28- What was true back in Bible times that is still true today?
+Day 28- What was true back in Old Testament times, that is still true today?

 Day 29- "Zip your lip and walk your talk!"
 This was a little phrase I had written in the fly leaf of my Bible during college days.
 It was a helpful way to remember what is most important to God.

 Mark 7:6-7 / Titus 1:16